MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering

 \subsection{Privacy Preservation Guarantee}

-\textbf{Differential attack resistance.} As shown in step \ding{203} and \ding{204} of Protocol~\ref{protocolbrief}, each client $i$ can add differentially private noise into gradients and perform denoising later.
+\textbf{Differential attack resistance.} As shown in step \ding{203} and \ding{204} of Protocol~\ref{protocolMUDGUARD}, each client $i$ can add differentially private noise into gradients and perform denoising later.
 Like~\cite{nasr2020improving}, we use KS distance (of noised gradients and noise distribution) as a metric to denoise by multiplying noised gradients.
 Differentially private updates are first denoised, taken signs, and encoded before being secretly shared.

-\textbf{Binary SS.} Unlike arithmetic SS in domain $\mathbb{Z}_{2^{b}}$, binary SS conducts with $b=1$, where $b$ is the bit length.
-To resist malicious clients deviating from SS specifications, we further apply the OT in our design (see step \ding{205} of Protocol~\ref{protocolbrief}).
-However, this brings a considerable increase in the communication cost.
+\textbf{Binary SS.} Unlike arithmetic SS in domain $\mathbb{Z}_{2^{b}}$, binary SS works with $b=1$, where $b$ is the bit length.
+To resist malicious clients deviating from SS specifications, we apply OT in our design (step \ding{205} of Protocol~\ref{protocolMUDGUARD}).
+However, this brings a considerable increase in communication costs.
 Furukawa \emph{et al.}~\cite{furukawa2017high} used TinyOT to generalize multi-party shares with communication complexity linear in the security parameter.
 We follow this method so that each client $i$ binary shares its updates to $S$ servers.
 The SS scheme guarantees that a malicious server cannot reconstruct the secret even if colluding with the rest of the servers under a malicious minority setting.